softpano/admutils/README.md

 based on scripting written in the DSL for particular configuration management system, be it Ansible, Puppet or something else.
 All of them reintroduced on a new parallel level ideas of IBM JCL into Unix environment -- waterfall execution of steps required for accomplishing given task.
-Those utilities, of course, can be used as a part of Ansible scripts, when it makes sense. <p>But often using bash and pdsh ( or Ansible in &quot;ad hoc&quot; mode, cexec, parallel or other similar tool) with bash is often simpler and more straightforward, more modifiable, more easily manageable.
+Those utilities, of course, can be used as a part of Ansible scripts, when it makes sense. <p>But often using bash and pdsh ( or Ansible in &quot;ad hoc&quot; mode, cexec, parallel or other similar tool) with bash is simpler and more straightforward, more modifiable, more easily manageable.

 <p>BTW,
 historically, Unix shell (and IBM REXX) wiped the floor with JCL.&nbsp; So instead of having, say, Ansible as a superstructure with